 The millennial generation is changing the workplace.
-As the Baby Boomers make their way towards retirement, the race to attract (and engage) the second largest employee pool has begun – but the game has changed.
+As the Baby Boomers make their way towards retirement, the race to attract (and engage) the second-largest employee pool has begun – but the game has changed.
 The recruitment and retention strategies companies have relied on for decades are now largely irrelevant as the needs, wants and expectations of this new generation are very different from their predecessors.
-When it comes to millennial employee engagement, you will need a new strategy.
+When it comes to employee engagement for millennials, you will need a new strategy.

 If you treat millennials like older generations of employees, they’ll very likely leave – not because they aren’t capable of hard work, or feel entitled to instant C-level status.
 It’s because they’re different.
 If you can recognize those differences and learn to work with them, you’ll have a workforce with wonderful energy and passion, and the tech-savvy to use it to your best advantage.